Věra Chytilová: Legacy

-Chytilová described herself as a control freak and, “An overheated kettle that you can’t turn down”.
+Chytilová described herself as a control freak and, "An overheated kettle that you can't turn down".
 Chytilová's "overheated" attitude made it difficult for her to gain work within the Soviet Union controlled film industry.
-She was known as being actively critical of the Soviet Union, stating that “My critique is in the context of the moral principles you preach, isn’t it?
-A critical reflection is necessary”.
+She was known as being actively critical of the Soviet Union, stating that "My critique is in the context of the moral principles you preach, isn't it?
+A critical reflection is necessary".
 She would routinely cause havoc and "hysterical scenes" to attempt to make films that were loyal to her vision regardless of the heavy censorship that was routinely imposed.

 Chytilová embodied a unique cinematographic language and style that does not rely on any literary or verbal conventions, but rather utilizes various forms of visual manipulations to create meaning within her films.
 Chytilová used observations of everyday life in accordance with allegories and surreal contexts to create a personalized film style that is greatly influenced by the French New Wave, and Italian neorealism.

 Chytilová actively used a filmic style similar to cinéma vérité in order to allow the audience to gain an outside perspective of the film.
-Her use of cinéma vérité is best illustrated in her 1966 film, Daisies, in which these techniques create a “philosophical documentary, of diverting the spectator from the involvement, destroying psychology and accentuates the humor”.
+Her use of cinéma vérité is best illustrated in her 1966 film, Daisies, in which these techniques create a "philosophical documentary, of diverting the spectator from the involvement, destroying psychology and accentuates the humor".
 Through these manipulations Chytilová created a disjunctive viewing experience for her audience forcing them to question the meaning of her films.

 Chytilová is cited as a militant feminist filmmaker.
-Josef Škvorecký states that, “In a true feminist tradition Vera combined intensive intellectual effort with a feminine feeling for beauty and form”.
+Josef Škvorecký states that, "In a true feminist tradition Vera combined intensive intellectual effort with a feminine feeling for beauty and form".
 Daisies is seen as a feminist film due to its attitude and active critique of male attitudes towards sex.
 However, Chytilová did not see herself as a feminist filmmaker, but rather believed in individualism, stating that if a person does not believe in a particular set of conventions or rules then it is up to that individual to break them.

 Personal life and death

 Chytilová was born in Ostrava, Czechoslovakia, on 2 February 1929.
-She refused to leave Czechoslovakia after the Soviet Union Invasion of 1968 stating that “Making films then became a mission”.
+She refused to leave Czechoslovakia after the Soviet Union Invasion of 1968 stating that "Making films then became a mission".
 She married cinematographer Jaroslav Kučera whom she met while attending FAMU.
 During the Soviet Union occupation, when Chytilová could not find work as a director, she and her husband built their family home and raised their children – an artist Tereza Kučerová (born 1964) and cinematographer Štěpán Kučera (born 1968).

 Chytilová died on 12 March 2014 in Prague, surrounded by her family, after long-term health issues.
-She was 85.